-While this is the most egregious swing in market value to date, general day-to-day fluctuations can be all over the place.
-Even in the space of a few hours, a currency’s valuation can change by a few percentage points.
+While this is the most egregious swing in market value, general day-to-day fluctuations can be all over the place.
+Even in a few hours, a currency’s valuation can change by a few percentage points.

-The upshot is that this short-term volatility makes the majority of cryptos, including bitcoin, unsuitable for the average person.
-For everyday use, a currency will ideally behave as a medium of exchange which has relative stability over long stretches of time.
-If stability isn’t achieved, dramatic price fluctuations result in the majority of people not jumping on board.
+The upshot is that this short-term volatility makes most cryptos, including bitcoin, unsuitable for the average person.
+For everyday use, a currency will ideally behave as a medium of exchange with relative stability over long periods.
+If stability isn’t achieved, dramatic price fluctuations result in most people not jumping on board.

 This is where stablecoin comes in to fill that much-needed gap in the market.
-The idea is to maintain purchasing power with the lowest achievable inflation to encourage the spending of the currency.
-They seek to achieve this preferred behavior by backing their valuations to an external reference to enable increased price stability.
+The idea is to maintain purchasing power with the lowest achievable inflation to encourage currency spending.
+They seek to achieve this preferred behaviour by backing their valuations to an external reference to enable increased price stability.